themesberg/flowbite/content/components/alerts.md

                   <code class="text-blue-600 dark:text-blue-400">hide()</code>
               </td>
               <td class="py-4 px-6">
-                  Use the <code class="text-blue-600 dark:text-blue-400">hide()</code> method on the Dismiss object to hide all target elements.
+                  Use this method on the Dismiss object to hide the target element.
               </td>
           </tr>
       </tbody>